 The Stanford Automated Mounting system (SAM)

-An automated system for mounting and dismounting pre-frozen crystals has been implemented at the Stanford Synchrotron Radiation Laboratory (SSRL).
-It is based on a small industrial robot and compact cylindrical cassettes, each holding up to 96 crystals mounted on Hampton Research sample pins.
-A dispensing dewar holds up to three cassettes in liquid nitrogen adjacent to the beamline goniometer.
-The robot uses a permanent magnet tool to extract samples from, and insert samples into a cassette, and a cryo-tong tool to transfer them to and from the beamline goniometer.
+An automated system for mounting and dismounting crystals has been implemented at the Stanford Synchrotron Radiation Laboratory (SSRL).
+The system is compatible with crystals at cryogenic temperatures.
+More recently at SSRL beam line 12-1 a new program using samples room-temperature has been released.
+The system is based on a small industrial robot and compact cylindrical cassettes, each holding up to 96 crystals mounted on Hampton Research sample pins.
+A dispensing dewar holds up to three cassettes (or 288 sample mounts) in liquid nitrogen adjacent to the beamline goniometer.
+Alternatively, the dewar can hold 12 uni-pucks (or 192 sample mounts) or a combination of cassettes and uni-pucks.
+The robot uses a permanent magnet tool to extract samples from, and insert samples into a cassette (or uni-puck), and a cryo-tong tool to transfer them to and from the beamline goniometer.
 The hardware control system software used to control the robot is Blu-Ice/DCS.
 The system as installed at SSRL BL9-2 is shown below.

 Sample cassette containing 96 hampton-style sample pins.